AliAryanTech/my-pihole-blocklists/README.md

 It is not intended to serve as a "complete" blocklist, but to close gaps, that were discovered within my network while using said blocklist.

+Also, this list will not be under active development, but rather can be seen as a centralized way to store this addition, while making it availab for others, that might have an interest in this list.

-For everyone interested, simply add the raw representation to you own blocklists.
+So, for everyone interested, please feel free to simply add the raw representation to you own blocklists.